clicon/clixon-docs/overview.rst

 .. image:: overview1.jpg
    :width: 100%

-This describes how to inytegrate a base system with clixon using plugins.
+This describes how to integrate a base system with clixon using plugins.

-The core of the Clixon architecture is a backend daemon with configuration datastores and a set of internal clients: cli, restconf and netconf.
+The Clixon architecture consists of a backend daemon with configuration datastores and a set of internal clients: cli, restconf and netconf.